alldayiwonder/ny_caa_permitParser/README.md

 <h4> Problem: </h4>
 These environmental permits hold important information and the data is not accessible in machine-readable format.
 There is no requirement as of 2015 at the State or Federal level to release data in a usable format.

+<h4> Solution: </h4>
+Create a Python script to read through each permit and parse important information into machine-readable format.

 <h4> Outline of information to be parsed: </h4>

 <ul>permit type</ul>